spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 .. math::
    var^C_{o} = var^R_{o} + var^P_{o}

 The square-root of the combined variance is stored in the ERR array of the output product.

-The overall slope depends on the slope and the combined variance of the slope of each integration's segments, so is a sum over integration values computed from the segments:
+The overall slope depends on the slope and the read noise variance of the slope of each integration's segments, so is a sum over integration values computed from the segments:

 .. math::
     slope_{o} = \frac{ \sum_{i}\sum_s{ \frac{slope_{i,s}} {var^R_{i,s}}}} { \sum_{i}{ \frac{1} {var^R_{i}}}}